Notice of Annual General Meeting of Orexo

 Orexo has adopted share-based incentive programs intended to promote the company’s long-term interests by motivating and rewarding the management of the company, among others.

-The chief executive officer and the other members of the management are covered by defined-contribution pension plans.
-The pension premiums paid by the company amount to not more than 20 percent of the chief executive officer’s monthly salary, while premiums for the other members of the management amount to between 20 and 25 percent of fixed annual salary.
+The chief executive officer and the other members of the management group are covered by defined-contribution pension plans.
+The pension premiums paid by the company amount to not more than 20 percent of the chief executive officer’s monthly salary, while premiums for the other members of the management group amount to between 20 and 25 percent of fixed annual salary.
 The employment agreement with the chief executive officer may be terminated with six months’ notice.
-Employment agreements with the other members of the management may be terminated with notice of between three and 12 months.
+Employment agreements with the other members of the management group may be terminated with notice of between three and 12 months.
 The chief executive officer is entitled to severance pay equivalent to six months’ salary if employment is terminated by the company.
-The other members of the management are entitled to severance pay equivalent to between zero and 12 months’ salary if employment is terminated by the company.
-The board is entitled, if it assesses that this is warranted in an individual case, to assign company work to a board member over and above the board assignment, in which case the board member may be granted reasonable remuneration.
+The other members of the management group are entitled to severance pay equivalent to between zero and 12 months’ salary if employment is terminated by the company.
+The board is entitled to, so deemed appropriate on an individual case, assign company work to a board member over and above the board assignment, in which case the board member may be granted reasonable remuneration.

 Resolution regarding nomination committee (item 17)